 Area lakes contribute to the quality of life in the communities MGE serves.
 Because it is important to our customers, MGE believes it is important to support projects like the digester.

 This locally produced renewable energy will significantly reduce phosphorus runoff into local waterways and improve water quality.
 Previously, a portion of the phosphorus from these farms discharged to the Yahara Watershed.
 Phosphorus causes green algae and other weed growth in lakes and waterways.

-In 2017, the digester generated more than 13.9 kilowatt-hours (kWh) of electricity, which is enough to power approximately 2,275 homes.
+In 2020, the digester generated more than 9.3 million kilowatt-hours (kWh) of electricity, which is enough to power more than 1,500 households.
 This renewable biomass energy is added to MGE's community energy grid as part of its overall fuel mix.